ndangelo/type/_themes/east-ghost.md

 East is a clean, minimal, modern theme that focus on content for Ghost blogging platform.
 East is created for those who want to create a simple and beautiful online blog, or multipurpose clean website.

 East it is 100% responsive, that means it fits with all different kind of devices in different sizes.
-Compatible with Ghost version 0.9.0

 <div class="darker-bg-image-wrap" markdown='1'>
   ![east-ghost-full-preview](/images/themes/ghost/east/full-preview.png)